-My main message to family and friends who find themselves at forty or fifty and feel behind the curve is: Don’t panic.
+Here's my message to people like Kim and Joel: Start where you are.
+Don't panic.
 All is not lost.
-You’re not too late.
-This isn’t a contest.
+You're not too late.
+This isn't a contest.
+Don't fret about your past, and don't worry about how others are doing.
 Start where you are.
 Use what you have.
 Do what you can.

 If you're meticulous and methodical, it doesn't matter when or where you start.
 It's still possible to get rich slowly.
 I'm here to help — and so are other GRS readers.
 Join us.